BauplanLabs/no-jvm-wap-with-iceberg/README.md

   METADATA_FILE_PATH='metadata/0000xxx-xxxx-xxxxx.metadata.json';
 ```

 In this case, we are creating a Snowflake external table called `CUSTOMER_CLEANED_DATA` that represents the rows in our ingestion table after they have been certified by our WAP process.
-Once you have the table, you can run any query [you like in the Snwoflake UI](images/snowflake.png): e.g. we compute the sum of a column, the average of another and the total number of rows in the table (note that the total number of rows is the same as what is displayed in our webapp above!):
+Remember that since the Nessie catalog is deployed as a virtual private server with Lightsail, this metadata will change at each deployment.
+in other words, if you run this project from scratch twice, you will have to change that in your Snowflake code and run it again.

+### 4. Query and explore data
+Finally, you can run an arbitrary query in a Snowflake SQL worksheet.
+For instance:

 ```sql
 SELECT SUM(MY_COL_0), AVG(MY_COL_2), COUNT(*) AS TOT_ROWS FROM CUSTOMER_CLEANED_DATA;